 Understanding Tears and the Tear Film

 The normal tear film is made up of three individual layers.
-The innermost layer is called the mucous layer which directly coats the eye and helps the tear film “stick” to the eye.
-The mucous layer is produced by Goblet cells in the conjunctiva or “skin of the eye”.
-The middle layer, called the aqueous layer, is composed primarily of saline and electrolytes and brings moisture and oxygen to the cornea.
-The Lacrimal Gland produces the aqueous layer which is located under the outer portion of your upper eyelid.
-The outermost layer of the tear film is called the lipid layer and it is responsible for preventing the tear film from evaporating.
+The innermost layer is called the mucous layer, which directly coats the eye and helps the tear film “stick” to the eye.
+The mucous layer is produced by Goblet cells in the conjunctiva.
+The middle layer, called the aqueous layer, is composed primarily of saline and electrolytes, and it brings moisture and oxygen to the cornea.
+The Lacrimal Gland produces the aqueous layer, which is located under the outer portion of your upper eyelid.
+The outermost layer of the tear film is called the lipid layer, and it is responsible for preventing the tear film from evaporating.
 The tiny tubular glands in your eyelids produce the lipid layer.
 All three layers are critical in maintaining a normal tear film.
 If any of the three layers of the tear film are deficient you may suffer the symptoms of dry eyes.

-Dry Eye is an eye condition in which there is a deficiency of the tear film that is due to either an inadequate production of one’s own natural tears or an excessive evaporation of tears.
-Whether you suffer from inadequate production of tears or excessive evaporation of tears, or both, you may experience a decrease in the quantity and quality of your tear film resulting in the surface of the eye being affected.
+Dry Eye is a deficiency of the tear film due to an inadequate production of one’s own natural tears or an excessive evaporation of tears.
+Whether you suffer from inadequate production of tears or excessive evaporation of tears, or both, you may experience a decrease in the quantity and quality of your tear film, resulting in the surface of the eye being affected.

 Inadequate Tear Production

 Inflammation of the Lacrimal Gland will also cause patients to produce too few tears to maintain a normal and healthy tear film.
-Other factors that can cause the Lacrimal Gland to produce an inadequate amount of your own natural tears include long term contact lens wear, past eye infections, certain allergies and even vitamin deficiencies.
+Other factors include long term contact lens wear, past eye infections, certain allergies and even vitamin deficiencies.

 Excessive Evaporation of Tears

-Finally, your tear film may evaporate too quickly if the tears are not properly spread and replenished over the surface of the eye because of poor eyelid movement.
-This may be due to a number of factors including; Improper or incomplete closure of your eyes during sleep, Eye “bulging” conditions that may be related to thyroid problems, and Loss of tone or shape of the eyelids so that they turn in or turn out, called entropion and ectropion.
+Finally, your tear film may evaporate too quickly if the tears are not properly spread and replenished over the surface of the eye due to poor eyelid movement.
+Poor eyelid movement can result from improper or incomplete closure of your eyes during sleep, eye “bulging” conditions that may be related to thyroid problems, and loss of tone or shape of the eyelids so that they turn in or turn out, called entropion and ectropion.

-The proper diagnosis of dry eyes requires a thorough dry eye examination and dry eye consultation.
-At Spector Eye Care, we will take time to carefully review your medical history, eye history and eye conditions including any medications that you are taking.
-Please be sure to tell us about all of the medications you take or have taken recently, including not only the ones prescribed, but also those that you may have purchased on your own at the pharmacy.
+The proper diagnosis of dry eyes requires a thorough examination and dry eye consultation.
+At Spector Eye Care, we will take time to carefully review your medical history, eye history and eye conditions, including any medications that you are taking.
+Please be sure to tell us about all of the medications you take or have taken recently, including not only the ones prescribed, but also those purchased over the counter.

-Next, we will evaluate your tear production by using a specialized microscopic technique to observe the height of the tear film as well by using a clinical test called a Schirmer Test that allows us to actually measure the rate at which you produce natural tears.
-We may also use specially formulated dyes such as Fluorescein, Lissamine Green and Rose Bengal to help investigate the functioning of the various layers of the tear film as well as the underlying surface of the eye.
+We will evaluate your tear production by using a specialized microscopic technique to observe the height of the tear film, then use a clinical test called a Schirmer Test, which allows us to measure the rate at which you produce natural tears.
+We may also use specially formulated dyes, such as Fluorescein, Lissamine Green and Rose Bengal, to help investigate the functioning of the various layers of the tear film and the underlying surface of the eye.
 This is not uncomfortable and will not interfere with your vision.

-From this information, we will be able to make a proper diagnosis as to the particular cause of your dry eye syndrome and prescribe the necessary tear substitutes, eye drops and/or other options to help restore your tear film back to normal and make you more comfortable.
+From this information, we will be able to make a proper diagnosis as to the particular cause of your dry eye syndrome and prescribe the necessary tear substitutes, eye drops and/or other options to help restore your tear film back to normal.